MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-setup-time-sheets.md

 At the end of the setup guide, you can choose to let [!INCLUDE [prod_short](includes/prod_short.md)] create time sheets based on your configuration.
 View the new time sheets in the **Time Sheets** page, which you can open [here](https://businesscentral.dynamics.com/?page=951).
 Alternatively, run the assisted setup guide again, or complete the setup manually.

 > [!IMPORTANT]
-> If you're using 2023 release wave 1 (v22) or later, to ensure that you can mange and edit time sheets on mobile devices, you must manually turn on the **Use New Time Sheet Experience** option for the time sheet setup, as described in the next procedure.
+> If you're using 2023 release wave 1 (v22) or later, to ensure that you can manage time sheets on mobile devices, you must manually turn on the **Use New Time Sheet Experience** option for the time sheet setup, as described in the next procedure.

 ## Set up time sheets manually